Local Flow Matching Generative Models: Theoretical guarantee

 \subsection{Summary of forward and reverse processes}

 Recall that $P$ is the distribution of data in $\R^d$, and $q$ the density of $\calN(0, I_d)$.
-The procedures of training and generation in Section \ref{sec:method} can be summarized in the following forward (data-to-noise training) and reverse (noise-to-data generation) processes respectively:
+The procedures of training and generation in Section \ref{sec:method} can be summarized in the following forward (data-to-noise training) and reverse (noise-to-data generation) processes, respectively:

 where $T_n$ is by the learned $n$-th step sub-flow as defined in \eqref{eq:def-Tn-2}.
-When $P$ has a regular density $p$ we set it as $p_0$; otherwise, $p_0$ will be a smoothed version of $P$, see more below.
-The reverse process gives the final output samples which have density $q_0$.
-The goal of our analysis is to show that $q_0 \approx p$, namely the generated density is close to the data density.
+When $P$ has a regular density $p$ we set it as $p_0$; otherwise, $p_0$ will be a smoothed version of $P$; see more below.
+The reverse process gives the final output samples, which have density $q_0$.
+Our analysis aims to show that $q_0 \approx p$, i.e., the generated density is close to the data density.

-To keep exhibition simple, we consider when $\gamma_n = \gamma > 0$ for all $n$.
+To keep the exhibition simple, we consider when $\gamma_n = \gamma > 0$ for all $n$.
 Using the time stamps $t_n$, the $n$-th step sub-flow is on the time interval $[t_{n-1},t_{n}]$, which can be shifted to be $[0, \gamma]$.
 Our analysis will be based on comparing the true or target flow (that transports to terminal density $p_n^{*}$) with the learned flow (that transports to terminal density $p_n$), and we introduce the notations for the corresponding transport equations.